-For instance, the above mentioned time period may be extended for the claimant or claimants, including those who are minors or otherwise incompetent.
-Additionally, in some limited instances, such as when a medical professional conceals the incident of malpractice, victims that did not know, and could not have known of the malpractice until sometime after the incident can sometimes be allotted additional time under the law to file a lawsuit.
-The foregoing exceptions are fact sensitive and require the analysis of a qualified attorney to determine if they are applicable.
+In regards to exceptions, the time limitations of two years may be extended for the claimant or claimants.
+This potential for extension extends to minors or otherwise incompetent individuals.
+In some limited instances—such as when a medical professional conceals the incident of malpractice, a victim being unaware that a wrongful death has occurred, or when an individual could not have known of the malpractice until a great deal of time has passed after the incident—additional time may sometimes be allotted under the law to file a lawsuit.
+The foregoing exceptions are highly fact sensitive and require the analysis of a qualified attorney to determine if they are applicable.

-If you believe that your family holds a wrongful death claim, you should always seek the advice of an attorney without delay.
-In certain cases, there may also be other deadlines within the first two years that may also impact the case.
-For example, claims against government entities may require that the entity or entities be put on "notice" much earlier than the statute of limitations period.
-Also, since expert and legal analysis must be done prior to filing a lawsuit, you should not wait until the statute of limitations period is nearing its end because the attorney may not have enough time to complete his or her review prior to its expiration.
+If you believe you need a San Antonio wrongful death lawyer for such an extension, contact the lawyers of Carabin & Shaw P.C. today.
+If there is a question of if your family holds a wrongful death claim, you should always seek the advice of a legal professional.
+There may also, in certain cases, be other deadlines within the time limitations of the first two years that may also impact the case.
+An example of this is with claims against government entities; there may also be a requirement that the entity or entities be put on notice much earlier than the statute of limitations period.
+Further, expert and legal analysis must be done prior to the filling of a lawsuit.
+Waiting to seek a lawyer until the statute of limitations period is nearing its end is inadvisable.
+If you do wait, an attorney may not have enough time to complete a thorough review prior to the expiration of limitations.